PyDev02/altcasino/doc/README.md

-Pulse Core
+ALTC Core
 =====================

 Setup
 ---------------------
-[Pulse Core](http://ALTC.me) is the original Pulse client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Pulse transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ALTC Core](http://ALTC.me) is the original ALTC client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ALTC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Pulse on your native platform.
+The following are some helpful notes on how to run ALTC on your native platform.

 ### Unix